An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-We again check the quality of our approximation. \tableref{cash_transfers_re_run_table} shows the results of manually re-running each analysis after removing the implicated data points.
-In most cases the linear approximation correctly identifies a combination of data points that can make the claimed changes to the conclusions of the study.
-When the approximation falls short and does not actually result in as much change as claimed, we can see that it is nevertheless very close to achieving the claimed reversal.
+We again check the quality of our approximation.
+The ``Refit Estimate'' column in \tableref{cash_transfers_re_run_table} shows the results of manually re-running each analysis after removing the implicated data points.
+In most cases the AMIP correctly identifies a combination of data points that can make the claimed changes to the conclusions of the study.
+Although there are a few cases where re-running the analysis fails to produce the predicted statistically significant sign change, the observed changes are still large enough to be of practical interest.
+Furthermore, it is likely that the removal of a few additional points would in fact produce the desired statistically significant sign reversals.